How Do I Submit for a Critique?

 Add page numbers to your submission so readers can keep track.

 Choose an easy-to-read font like Times New Roman (I know it's boring, but it's easy to read).
 Your submission should not be in all caps.
-I DO NOT WANT YOU SHOUTING AT ME.
+I DO NOT WANT YOU SHOUTING.

 Please indicate whether you wrote a chapter to a book or a short story.